I just had to reach behind me and grab something here.

 The city offered him a spot at Public School 77, the city's lower laboratory school for gifted education, which has classes for students with moderate disabilities.

-While the city is legally required to pay for private programs for disabled students when it cannot provide the service itself, the city argued that Mr. Feston chose not to use the public schools and therefore was not entitled to reimbursement.
+While the city is legally required to pay for private programs for disabled students when it cannot provide the service itself, the city argued that Mr. Freston chose not to use the public schools and therefore was not entitled to reimbursement.

-An issue in the case is a 1997 congressional amendment to the Federal Individuals with Disabilities Education Act regarding the disimbursement.
+An issue in the case is a 1997 congressional amendment to the federal Individuals with Disabilities Education Act regarding the disimbursement.

-Now that story came out this afternoon, a little afternoon.
+Now, that story came out this afternoon, a little afternoon.

 If you go to the New York Post on October 7th, three days ago, a majority of Supreme Court justices appear to agree that New York City has no obligation to pay parents of special ed kids for a private school education on demand.